AlpacaTravel/graphql-docs/topics/places/Accessing Hours/README.md

 ## Time zone

-For places accessed on the Alpaca platform, we make available an attribute to access the time zone.
-The time zone can enable you to locally adjust the hours against the hours the place is open, or present the opening hours in local time.
+Dates, including the `from`/`to` fields, are formatted in ISO-8601 standard and are based on the time zone of the place.
+This enables you to present the hours considerate of time zone differences of the user to the place.
+You can also access the time zone of places using the `place/time-zone` attribute and present the hours in the local time-zone.

 | Attribute ID      | Value                            | Example     |
 | ----------------- | -------------------------------- | ----------- |